alexandru/alexn.org/_posts/2022-09-19-java-cultural-problem.md

 }
 ```

-Back to Quarkus, dependency injection (via CDI) is required, and it's not easy to keep the Java EE crap out of your classes.
+Back to Quarkus, usage of a DI container is required (via CDI annotations), and it's not easy to keep the Java EE crap out of your classes.
 Reading [their documentation](https://quarkus.io/guides/cdi-reference), by default you'd end up with something like this:

 ```java
 @ConfigMapping(prefix = "greetings")